shlyyzy/shlyyzy/README.md

 ## currently...
 - 📝 **working on**: tech education, literacy, and outreach events as the head of outreach @ [Project Tech Conferences](http://projecttechconferences.com)
 - 🌱 **learning about**: how to properly engage in philosophy discourse (...and how to review films succinctly on letterboxd)
-- 🔭 **exploring**: the great outdoors & all the local record stores
+- 🔭 **exploring**: the great outdoors, live shows, & all the local record stores
-- 🎧 **streaming**: the new yorker: fiction, public strain - women, & maggot brain - funkadelic
+- 🎧 **streaming**: radiolab, cindy lee - what's tonight to eternity

 <!--
 [![Shirley's GitHub stats](https://github-readme-stats.vercel.app/api?username=shlyyzy&count_private=true)](https://github.com/anuraghazra/github-readme-stats)